 An IC card will become your most treasured possession during your stay in Japan.
-Use it to swiftly transfer between train lines and hop gracefully onto waiting buses and boats with a minimum of fuss.
+Use it to transfer swiftly between train lines and hop onto waiting buses and boats with a minimum of fuss.
 You can also use it at a number of vending machines and convenience stores, some taxis and for other services.

 Research the many uses of the Suica to help make your trip to Japan easier and more convenient.